k-CIR/cir-wiki/docs/natmeg/preprocessing/pipeline.md

 BIDS conversion settings.
 Make sure to set the correct paths for your files and project information.
 Example `participant_mapping_example.csv`.

 - The `bids_conversion.tsv` is generated if not already existing and controls the conversion.
 Edit task names and runs, and set status to `ok`.
 BIDS conversion will not be done if there are any file has status `check`.

+- A `description.tsv` file is also generated in the BIDS derivatives/preprocessing folder with descriptions of all processing tags.

 ```yml
 BIDS: